a2stuff/a2d/docs/Coding_Style.md

 ## Naming

-The naming style is in flux: see https://github.com/a2stuff/a2d/issues/112

 * Internal labels (for both code and data) should use `snake_case`; this include parameter blocks.

 * External labels ("equates") should use `UPPERCASE`, and are defined with `:=`, e.g. `SPKR := $C030`